Peill + Putzler Kibo Table Lamp

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Peill + Putzler, Düren, (West) Germany.

-Other versions: Made in 3 sizes, this one is the biggest.
-The base was made in chrome, brushed aluminium, gold coloured brushed anodized aluminium and black anodized aluminium.
+Other versions: The Peill + Putzler Kibo table lamp exists in 3 sizes, this one is the biggest.
+The base was made in chrome, brushed aluminium, gold coloured brushed anodised aluminium and black anodised aluminium.
 The two other sizes can be found here on Vintageinfo.

 A similar lamp was produced in the 1990s by the French company SCE, La Société centrale d’Eclairage.
 In 2019 it still was in production.
 It is made in the same way with a clear top.
 You can find the Teepee table lamp over here.

 Peill + Putzler